Article

 While this small town is located in the big, bold heart of Florida, its history has humble, patriotic beginnings.
 Also known as Soldier City, Downtown St. Cloud's nickname can be traced back to the late 19th century when the United States government introduced a program that rewarded veterans’ military service.
 Under this initiative, veterans were offered the opportunity to claim land as a token of appreciation for their service and dedication.
 The Grand Army of the Republic Post 34 played an active role in bringing thousands of Union veterans to St. Cloud.
 This mural commemorates their efforts in welcoming veterans when they arrived at their new homes.

-We can’t possibly list all the history in the 15 murals throughout Downtown St. Cloud, but a #protip is to stop by St. Cloud Main Street prior to your walk and grab a free guide to this tour as well as several others through Downtown St. Cloud!
+We can’t possibly list all the history of the 15 murals found throughout Downtown St. Cloud, but stop by St. Cloud Main Street prior to your walk and grab a free guide to this tour as well as several others through Downtown St. Cloud!
 If you prefer something guided, there are some groups that organize ticket tours throughout the year.
 The funds raised from these tours go towards purchasing additional historic markers.

 Have you seen The Kissimmee Experience yet?
 Check out the episodes at www.TheKissimmeeExperience.com!